JSandusky/Blocks/Readme.md

   - Use *...* for file chooser
   - Use Trashcan to clear
   - Use Edit to open in either appropriate document or using system program
+- Extensible through script
+  - The *Gear* button can have additional commands added and the property sheet can be appended or overriden for any component
-- *TODO*: Select Node ID / Component ID values from a picker
+- TODO*: Select Node ID / Component ID values from a picker
 - *TODO:* PFL input methods (or a QE method)

 ###Message Log